 If you are deemed 'inside' by the end client you have several options.
 To help you make your decision, we explain the two most popular pay models below.

 Under the new legislation, as of 6th April 2020, your end client (not you) will be responsible for determining your tax status.
 If you are determined to be ‘inside IR35’ it means that you are considered, for tax purposes, an employee of your end client and therefore subject to PAYE.
 If you are operating ‘inside IR35’, you need to ensure you are paying the appropriate taxes.
 Some contractors may opt to change their payment model to avoid paying these taxes.
 We explore the two most popular alternative pay models below:

 As a temporary PAYE paid worker, you would be engaged on a contract for services and be entitled to at least 28 days holiday (inclusive of bank holidays).
 If there is a permanent, comparative member of staff at the client where you work, who performs the same role as you, then you will be entitled to the same holiday entitlement as them after 12 weeks service.

-- Along with the above benefits, if you convert to a PAYE model you will no longer have to pay accountant fees once you close your limited company and settle your final bills.
-You will also no longer need to pay for insurances which were required as a limited company worker, such as Public Liability Insurance or Employers Liability Insurance.
+Along with the above benefits, if you convert to a PAYE model you will no longer have to pay accountant fees once you close your limited company and settle your final bills.
+You will also no longer need to pay for insurances that were required as a limited company worker, such as Public Liability Insurance or Employers Liability Insurance

 This gives you a record of continuous employment as you move from one assignment to another which may help with mortgage or loan applications.